adamculp/php-code-quality/README.md

 $ docker build -t adamculp/php-code-quality .
 ```

-Or a user may simply desire the image as-is, for later use:
+Or a user may simply desire the image as-is, and cache for later use:

 ```
 $ docker build -t adamculp/php-code-quality https://github.com/adamculp/php-code-quality.git